 The old-growth redwood logging in the Santa Cruz area, including this property, occurred approximately 110 years ago.
 As was common throughout the area, this clear-cut logging was often followed by fire, usually intentionally set to burn bark and slash.
 Fire scars on the old-growth stumps are evidence of this fire activity.

-Under the ownership of Mr. Labarba the property was next harvested in 1983.
+Under previous ownership the property was next harvested in 1983.
 This selective harvest appears to have removed approximately 50% of the larger second growth trees.

 MANAGEMENT OBJECTIVES AND GOALS